davidtchiu/davidtchiu.github.io/index.md

 ### Recent Activities
+- (06/2024) I will be giving a talk at the 2024 Puget Sound Alumni College: Bitmap Indexing for Database Systems.
+- (05/2024) Received the 2024 Influential Faculty of Color Award.
 - (05/2024) Serving on the PC for [HiPC 2024](https://hipc.org/).
 - (12/2023) We have received the Best Paper Award at IEEE/ACM BDCAT 2023 conference for "Workload-Aware Cache Management of Bitmap Indices"!
 - (10/2023) Our paper, "Workload-Aware Cache Management of Bitmap Indices" has been accepted for publication at BDCAT 2023.
 Congratulations to my student co-author Julia Kaeppel!